Frontier: Amazon

+March to the West

+Brasília.
+The concept of a centralized capital located in the interior of Brazil to secure the frontier had been proposed since colonial times.

+The March to the West was a political, economic and ideological programme idealized by President Getúlio Vargas during the 1930s.
+It perceived the sparsely populated frontiers of Brazil as a missed opportunity and security risk.
+Writer Cassiano Ricardo was the main ideologue of the project, combining the then popular influences of Brazilian Modernism and Brazilian nationalism into a romantic and deterministic narrative that placed the frontier as the great destiny of the Brazilian people.
+The ideological drive for Federal projects to populate the interior would be maintained throughout the Vargas era, the Fourth Brazilian Republic and even during the Military dictatorship.
+These projects included the establishments of the Federal territories of Brazil in the frontier, the Construction of Brasilia as the new capital, the building of the Itaipu Dam, creation of colonization companies like Sinop, and the Brazilian Agricultural Research Corporation to develop genetically modified crops that can grow in the Cerrado climate.

-South America
+Hispanic America

 De facto Spanish territories and indigenous territories around 1800.
 Viceroyalty of the Río de la Plata is shown in blue while the Captaincy General of Chile is shown in green.

 Argentina

-The southern indigenous frontier of the Viceroyalty of the Río de la Plata was the southern limit into which the viceyolty could exert its rule.
-Beyond this lay territories de facto controlled by indigenous peoples who inhabited the Pampas and Patagonia.
+The southern Indigenous frontier of the Viceroyalty of the Río de la Plata was the southern limit into which the Viceroyalty could exert its rule.
+Beyond this lay territories de facto controlled by Indigenous peoples who inhabited the Pampas and Patagonia.
 These group were mainly the Tehuelche, Pehuenche, Mapuche, and the Ranqueles.